Activity 4B: Explore

 The PBRC’s goals are to:

-1. Facilitate the use of the ex situ population to better characterize basic biology and to advance scientific methodologies for comparison and application to wild polar bears;
+Facilitate the use of the ex situ population to better characterize basic biology and to advance scientific methodologies for comparison and application to wild polar bears;

-2. Support research that is necessary for maintaining a viable, sustainable ex situ population for scientific research with application to the conservation of wild bears; and
+Support research that is necessary for maintaining a viable, sustainable ex situ population for scientific research with application to the conservation of wild bears; and

-3. Build capacity within SSP member institutions to participate in priority scientific research efforts.
+Build capacity within SSP member institutions to participate in priority scientific research efforts.

 I encourage you to take a look at it to learn more about the kinds of research the polar bears in Zoos and Aquariums could become involved in to help polar bears in the wild.
 Has your team participated in any of the research in this masterplan?
+Is your team creating content to share these stories with your community?
+PBI is happy to help!

 If you are already a member of the community, you may email this group directly at, aza_polarbearconservation@connectedcommunity.org.

-1. If you are on Facebook - we would love it if you joined our private PBI Climate Alliance and Arctic Ambassador Alumni Collaboration Space.
+If you are on Facebook - we would love it if you joined our private PBI Climate Alliance and Arctic Ambassador Alumni Collaboration Space.
 It’s a great way to stay connected!
 Comment in Discord if you would like to receive a link to join.

 Expanding these efforts with the European Zoo Community

 Over the years, our European advisors and other zoo staff identified international collaboration and connection as a priority.
 In recent years, PBI has had the opportunity and pleasure to expand our reach in Europe and we are grateful to have the support of many institutions caring for polar bears.
-We’ve been hard at work with our committed advisors and Arctic Ambassador Centers to build capacity for research in European zoos and to connect zoo staff to researchers studying polar bears in the wild.
+We’ve been hard at work with our committed advisors and Arctic Ambassador Centers to build capacity for conservation relevant research in European zoos and to connect zoo staff to researchers studying polar bears in the wild.
 Here’s a brief recap of our work during that time:

-In 2017, PBI organized its first ever European Keeper Exchange, bringing a keeper from the Mulhouse Zoo to learn from and exchange information with staff at the San Diego Zoo and Como Park Zoo; we built on this exchange by hosting the first European Polar Bear Husbandry Training Workshop, drawing keepers from across Europe to productive sessions at Yorkshire Wildlife Park.
+In 2017, PBI organized its first ever European Keeper Exchange, bringing a keeper from the Mulhouse Zoo to learn from and exchange information with staff at the San Diego Zoo and Como Park Zoo; we built on this exchange by supporting the first European Polar Bear Husbandry Training Workshop, drawing keepers from across Europe to productive sessions at Yorkshire Wildlife Park.
 Workshop delegates participated in hands on, practical training sessions and contributed to informative sessions on operant conditioning, scheduling and time management, as well as behavior management and problem solving – including the common medical issues concerning zoo polar bears and appropriate management methods.

 Photo: BJ Kirschhoffer / Polar Bears International